Azure/azure-quickstart-templates/deis/README.md

 		openssl req -x509 -days 365 -new -key [your private key file] -out [cert file to be generated]

 3. Go to https://discovery.etcd.io/new to generate a new cluster token.

 4. Modify **cloud-config.yaml** to replace the existing **discovery** token with the new token.

 5. Modify **azuredeploy-parameters.json**: Open the certificate you created in step 2.
 Copy all text between  *----BEGIN CERTIFICATE-----* and *-----END CERTIFICATE-----* into the **sshKeyData** parameter (you'll need to remove all newline characters).

 6. Modify other parameters such as **newStorageAccountName**, **vmNamePrefix**, **virtualNetworkName** to values of your choice.

-5. Provision the resource group (using Azure PowerShell):
+7. Provision the resource group:

-		.\deploy-deis.ps1 -ResourceGroupName [resource group name] -ResourceGroupLocation "West US" -TemplateFile .\azuredeploy.json -ParametersFile .\azuredeploy-parameters.json -CloudInitFile .\cloud-config.yaml

->Note: If you chose to use the "Deploy to Azure" button experience, you'll need to manually encode **cloud-config.yaml** as a Base64 string and enter the encoded string to the **customData** parameter.
+>**Note:** If you chose to use the "Deploy to Azure" button experience, you'll need to manually encode **cloud-config.yaml** as a Base64 string and enter the encoded string to the **customData** parameter.
 Although the template can be updated to use the built-in base64() founction, I found the triple-encoding is rather troublesome especially for readability and maintenance.

 ##Install the client
 You need **deisctl** to control your Deis cluster. *deisctl* is automatically installed in all the cluster nodes.
 However, it's a good practice to use *deisctl* on a separate administrative machine.
 Because all nodes are configured with public IP addresses, you'll be able to use *deisctl* from any client machines.
 The following are the steps of setting up *deisctl* on a separate machine.